MOST RECENT

 - No driving on the Cross County, Hutchinson River, Saw Mill River or Taconic State parkways in Westchester County

-If you are under 18 years of age and you hold a junior learners permit or junior license, in addition to the permit restrictions listed above, you will also have to observe the following driving permit rules:
+If you are under 18 years of age and you hold a junior learners permit or junior license, in addition to the NYC driving permit restrictions listed above, you will also have to observe the following driving permit rules:

 - Passenger restrictions.
-While driving with your junior permit, you cannot carry more than 2 passengers under age 21 unless they are your family members or unless you are supervised by one of your parents, drivers education teacher or driving school instructor.
+While driving with your junior permit, you cannot carry more than 2 passengers under age 21 unless they are your family members or unless you are supervised by one of your parents, NY drivers education teacher or driving school instructor.

 - Curfew.
 Drivers under the age of 18 are not allowed to drive between 9 p.m. and 5 a.m. in New York City and Long Island.